Common-Leap/JellyCar-NX/README.md

 - Optional override: if you want filesystem assets instead of embedded romfs, place `Assets` at `sdmc:/switch/JellyCar/Assets`.

 For a release package, `JellyCar.nro` is the required runtime file.

+### Mod Support

+If you would like to customize the games asset/music or want to make custom levels, head on over to https://github.com/Common-Leap/JellyModTool/, where you can find a simple editor for making mods.
+Mods go in the same folder as the .nro and are in a folder named JellyMods.